AdobeXD/plugin-samples/guides/getting-started.md

 Note that you will have to quit and relaunch Adobe XD in the following scenarios:

 * If you add a new plugin, XD won't see it until next launch
-* Manifests are read only at start, so changes to your manifest won't be reflected until the next launch
+* If you modify the JSON manifest, XD won't see it until next launch

 ## Congratulations!

 You've built your first plugin with Adobe XD!

+To continue, [read more about core concepts in XD plugins](../index.md#concepts) or read the [full API reference](../index.md#apis).